kyma-project/test-infra/docs/prow/production-cluster-configuration.md

    export ENCRYPTION_KEY_NAME=kyma-prow-encryption
    ```

-4. Run the following script to create a secret to make workload luster accessible for Prow cluster:
+4. Run the following script to create a secret to make workload cluster accessible for Prow cluster:

     ```bash
     ./create-secrets-for-workload-cluster.sh